 In addition to proving assistance for selling a business, business brokers frequently also may offer valuation services to help businesses determine an accurate present value of their business, they assist with the preparation of a business for growth and also lead businesses through the process of exit planning.

 Unfortunately, the business sale and acquisition industry is lightly regulated.
 In most states, there is little-to-no licensing or training required for someone to open up a business brokerage business.
-A few states, like California and Florida do require business broker to at least have their real estate license but nothing stricter is required.
+A few states, like California and Florida do require business brokers to at least have their real estate license but nothing stricter is required.
 So how do you know you are working with a qualified professional?
 American Fortune recommends that owners look for at business brokers that have at least:

 An MBA; or at least experience with business accounting and finance